Campaign of the Month: October 2017

 Sometimes PCs die.
 Other times, a player may retire their PC because they want to play something else or because they’re leaving the game.
 The following policies apply to all ex-PCs:

 Backgrounds: Ex-PCs who don’t substantively use any Backgrounds on their character sheets before their deaths/retirements are considered to have never had those Backgrounds.
-For example, when Baptiste died, he’d had positive interactions with his sire (who he’d bought as Mentor), so she took steps to avenge his death.
-On the other hand, when Isa died, she’d had no real interactions with the Kindred she bought Status (Coterie) with, so by and large they didn’t care about her death.
+For example, when Baptiste died, he’d had positive interactions with his sire (who was also his Mentor), so she took steps to avenge his final death.
+On the other hand, when Isa died, she’d had minimal and less than friendly interactions with the Kindred she shared Status (Coterie) with, so they didn’t particularly care about her final death.
 B&B is years old and I have no end of storylines I can spin from the consequences of real actions taken by PCs.
 I’m more interested in having the world react to those than relationships never established through actual play.

 Endings: Retired PCs get whatever endings they earn in-game, no less and no more.
 PCs in positions of imminent peril get killed off.
-PCs who aren’t in immediate danger may ride off into the sunset, fade into the background, or die as well, depending on their choices and circumstances up to that point.
+PCs who aren’t in immediate danger may ride off into the sunset, fade into the background, or get killed off, depending on their choices and circumstances up to that point.
 I’m typically not inclined to keep ex-PCs around as NPCs, since my portrayal is never quite the same as the player’s.
-Ex-PCs who’ve been played for a long time and have fond memories associated with them are likely to get longer and richer epilogues, as well as more dramatic deaths (if it’s their fate to die).
+Ex-PCs who’ve been played for a while and have fond memories associated with them are likely to get longer and richer epilogues, as well as more dramatic deaths (if it’s their fate to die).

 Fudging Dice Rolls (New Answer)